jakelazaroff/narrows/README.md

 #### asserts

-Throws if the argument doesn ot match the given validator.
+Throws if the argument doesn't match the given validator.

 Narrows to the validator type.